-- 5. The layout of laneways should take into account subdivision efficiency, maximising favourable lot orientations, intersection locations with streets, topography, opportunities for affordable housing, legibility and passive surveillance. - Generally, straight layouts across the block are preferred for safety and legibility, but the detailed alignment can employ subtle bends or secondary or studio dwellings over garages to add visual interest and avoid long distance monotonous views.
+- The layout of laneways should take into account subdivision efficiency, maximising favourable lot orientations, intersection locations with streets, topography, opportunities for affordable housing, legibility and passive surveillance. - 6.
+Generally, straight layouts across the block are preferred for safety and legibility, but the detailed alignment can employ subtle bends or secondary or studio dwellings over garages to add visual interest and avoid long distance monotonous views.
 "C" shaped layouts with the laneway length parallel to the front street can limit the views of laneways from residential streets to short sections.
 However, if the laneway is used for garbage collection, any bends or intersections are to be sized for garbage truck movements.
-Suggested layouts are in Figure 3-17. - Lanes on sloping land with significant longitudinal and/or cross falls require detailed design consideration to demonstrate functionality.
+Suggested layouts are in Figure 3-16Figure 3-17. - 7.
+Lanes on sloping land with significant longitudinal and/or cross falls require detailed design consideration to demonstrate functionality.

-Figure 3-17: Sample lane layouts
+Figure 3-1617: Sample lane layouts

-- 6. Laneways that create a 'fronts to backs' layout (front addressed principle dwellings on one side and rear accessed garages on the other side) are to be avoided. - 7.
-All lots adjoining a laneway should utilise the laneway for vehicular/garage access. - 8.
+- 8. Laneways that create a 'fronts to backs' layout (front addressed principle dwellings on one side and rear accessed garages on the other side) are to be avoided. - 9.
+All lots adjoining a laneway should utilise the laneway for vehicular/garage access. - 10.
 Passive surveillance along the laneway from the upper storey rooms or balconies of secondary dwellings, studio dwellings, principal dwelling or lofts over rear garages is encouraged.
-Ground floor habitable rooms on laneways are to be avoided unless they are located on external corners (laneway with a street) and face the street to take advantage of the residential street for an address, shown in Figure 3-18 as lane entry/street corner lots.
-Figure 3-18 indicates mid-lane lots and internal corner locations (lane with another lane) where ground floor habitable rooms in secondary dwellings or strata studios (marked 'S') are to be avoided. - 9.
+Ground floor habitable rooms on laneways are to be avoided unless they are located on external corners (laneway with a street) and face the street to take advantage of the residential street for an address, shown in Figure 3-17 Figure 3-18 as lane entry/street corner lots.
+Figure 3-17 Figure 3-18 indicates mid-lane lots and internal corner locations (lane with another lane) where ground floor habitable rooms in secondary dwellings or strata studios (marked 'S') are to be avoided. - 11.
 A continuous run of secondary dwellings or strata studios along the lane is to be avoided, as it changes the character, purpose and function of the lane.
 No more than 25% of the lots adjoining lanes (excluding street corner lots with studio at the lane entry) are to have secondary dwellings or strata studios.
-See Figure 3-18.
+See Figure 3-17Figure 3-18.

-10. All lot boundaries adjoining the lane are to be defined by fencing or built form.
+- 12. All lot boundaries adjoining the lane are to be defined by fencing or built form.
 The garage setback to the lane is minimal (0.5m) to allow overhanging eaves or balconies to remain in the lot without creating spaces where people park illegally in front of garages and/or on the laneway.
-Deeper balconies requiring larger garage setbacks (up to 2m) may be permitted occasionally along the laneway provided the application demonstrates how the setback space will not create an opportunity for illegal parking, such as the presence of a supporting post or bollard.
+Deeper balconies requiring larger garage setbacks (up to 2m) may be permitted occasionally along the laneway provided the application demonstrates how the setback space will not create an opportunity for illegal parking, such as the presence of a supporting post or bollard. - 13.
+All lots require a waste collection point(s) for 3 Council bins.
+The collection point(s) must have a minimum vertical clearance of 3.9m and be clear from the positioning of driveways, tree plantings (or tree canopies), street lighting and other fixtures.